 A good night’s sleep is critical to our health and well-being.
 However, for people with Parkinson’s disease (PD), sleep becomes even more important as the body needs more time to restore and repair itself.
 The brain changes that are part of PD can also cause sleep difficulties and some people have problems sleeping even before movement symptoms develop and PD is diagnosed.

 Some PD medications can disrupt sleep.
 Others make people sleepy during the day.
-Not surprisingly, sleep-related symptoms are reported by more than 75 percent of people with PD.
+Not surprisingly, sleep-related symptoms are reported by more than 75% of people with PD.

 Disrupted sleep can affect your health, mood and overall quality of life.
-Furthermore, when people with PD don’t sleep well, their caregiver’s sleep is disrupted, too.
-Caregivers also need restful sleep to stay healthy and to provide the best care.
+Furthermore, when people with PD don’t sleep well, their care partner’s sleep is disrupted, too.
+Caregivers also need restful sleep to stay healthy and be at their best.

 - Difficulty falling and staying asleep